 I was an officer for the Greeley Police Department for 11 years and A Woman's Place was a huge resource for me as a police officer.
 I am thankful for A Woman's Place and honored to be on the Board to give back to the Greeley Community.

-Ginny Hogan, Retired from Colorado Premium Foods
+Ginny Hogan, Colorado Premium Foods

 It is an honor to serve on the Board for A Woman’s Place.
 The benefit of joining this nonprofit board isn’t just giving back to my community, but specifically empowering victims of domestic violence to know their self worth and ability to use their own survival stories to pay it forward for others.
 The advocacy program at A Woman's Place is a resource that Weld County is known for: it helps protect victims while playing a safe and supportive role in teaching self-sufficiency to go out in the world after abuse.